dreamgrove/dreamgrove/content/feral/compendium.md

 </div>

 In Season 4 you can exchange [Antique Bronze Bullion](https://www.wowhead.com/ptr-2/item=213089/antique-bronze-bullion) for any piece of raid loot.
-Below includes a rough priority list for both Raid and M+, however make sure to customise to your own needs, for example if you natty loot any of these items, or if you want to go for a more hybrid-mix between Raid and M+.
+Below includes a rough priority list for both Raid and M+, however make sure to customise to your own needs, for example if you loot any of these items, or if you want to go for a more hybrid-mix between Raid and M+.
 Video on Dinar and trinkets [here](https://www.youtube.com/watch?v=lcnwAexuJG8)

 **Raid Priority**